tryton-vanmeer/tryton-vanmeer.github.io/content/drafts/hiritsu-rust-port.md

 For this benchmark I used this [wallpaper](https://wallhaven.cc/w/dgzj9o) from Wallhaven.cc.
 I ran the commands in Bash 5.0.016-1 and used the `time` command.

 The Python version ran in 0.040s while the Rust version ran in 0.001s.
+Still less than a second each, but faster nonetheless.

+And if I'm paying really close attenction, I can see the Rust output slightly faster.

+Now, obviously a simple script like this won't show the true speed benifits of using Rust.